 This freshmen page and our counseling site exists to give you all specific information that will help you navigate and remain focused this school year.
 The Counseling Department will assist in providing and disseminating necessary info on your freshmen year, as well as fun info in research, current trends, facts, and more.

 IMPORTANT FRESHMEN DOCUMENTS (check back for updates)

 Rising 9th grade students now have the opportunity to earn high school credit in health/personal fitness over the summer.
-During either the week of June 12-15 OR June 26-29, students will attend a one-week summer health session from 8:00am-3:30pm each day.
-Students participating in this course will also be required to document 30 hours of […]
+During either the week of June 4-7 OR June 18-21, students will attend a one-week summer health session from 8:00am-3:30pm each day.
+Students participating in this course will also be required to document 30 hours of pre-approved athletic […]

 (Click on the MSB icon above to visit the website)

 High school representatives, students and their parents can learn about the college admissions process at the ninth annual Colleges in Your Backyard event hosted by the University of Georgia Office of Undergraduate Admissions.
 Colleges in Your Backyard Sunday, January 14, 2018 12 pm – 2 pm (Doors open at 11:30 am) University of Georgia Tate […]